shreyanikkam/Analysis-on-Black-Friday-Sales/README.md

 We imported the seaborn, IPython and jinja2 package to run the code.

+RMSE around 3236.14 mean of the target value based on Product_ID.

+Results:

 *Please check the BlackFriday_Results.docx*

-RMSE around 3236.14 mean of the target value based on Product_ID.

 Conclusion: